-6. Glossary
+7. Glossary

-Term Definition С Calibration In the context of MCEV calculation, calibration means the process to derive various model parameters for stochastic economic scenarios in a way consistent to the market prices Certainty equivalent Present value of after-tax future profits from covered business present value of discounted at risk free rates future profits Cost of capital Cost of capital approach is one of the approaches to derive cost approach of non-hedgeable risks.
+Term Definition С Calibration In the context of MCEV calculation, calibration means the process to derive various model parameters for stochastic economic scenarios in a way consistent to the market prices Certainty equivalent present value of future profits Present value of after-tax future profits from covered business discounted at risk free rates Cost of capital approach Cost of capital approach is one of the approaches to derive cost of non-hedgeable risks.
 It is the method to determine the cost of the risk as present value of costs to hold required capital in each of future years.
-Cost of non- Cost of non-hedgeable risks are set to allow for risks non- hedgeable risks hedgeable in the market, which reflects uncertainty of non- economic assumptions such as mortality, morbidity, expenses, etc., as well as uncertainty of non-hedgeable economic assumptions such as ultra-long term interest rates beyond 40 years. Е EU Solvency II Economic value based solvency regulation effective from 2016 in Europe F Free Surplus Portion of adjusted net worth in excess of required capital as of the valuation date Frictional costs Frictional cost is the additional cost born by stockholders to invest through required capital of the company rather than direct investment.
+Cost of non- hedgeable risks Cost of non-hedgeable risks are set to allow for risks non- hedgeable in the market, which reflects uncertainty of non- economic assumptions such as mortality, morbidity, expenses, etc., as well as uncertainty of non-hedgeable economic assumptions.
+E EU Solvency II Economic value based solvency regulation effective from 2016 in Europe F Free Surplus Portion of adjusted net worth in excess of required capital as of the valuation date Frictional costs Frictional cost is the additional cost born by stockholders to invest through required capital of the company rather than direct investment.
 Frictional cost is derived as present value of corporate taxes and investment expenses projected on investment income from assets backing the required capital at each future point in time.
-In particular for TMNL's MCEV, we have assumed zero for investment expenses, as such expenses are extremely small. Ι Implied volatility Expected rate of future volatility derived from option prices L Look through Approach to quantify an effect on an entire business group rather than only on a particular part of the group
+In particular for TMNL's MCEV, we have assumed zero for investment expenses, as such expenses are extremely small.
+I ICS (Insurance Capital Standard) A capital regulation being developed by International Association of Insurance Supervisors (IAIS) for internationally active insurance groups (IAIGs) Implied volatility Expected rate of future volatility derived from option prices L Look through Approach to quantify an effect on an entire business group rather than only on a particular part of the group 0 Options and guarantees In the context of MCEV calculation, options and guarantees refer to policyholders' rights and guarantees which can have asymmetric impacts on future profits due to increase or decrease of interest rates, equity prices, etc. Described below are typical examples:

-0 Options and In the context of MCEV coloulation, antions and guarantees refer 0 Options and In the context of MCEV calculation, options and guarantees refer guarantees to policyholders' rights and guarantees which can have asymmetric impacts on future profits due to increase or decrease of interest rates, equity prices, etc. Described below are typical examples: Selective surrenders of fixed products when interest rates are increasing, and of variable products depending on the ratio of account value to minimum guarantees Guaranteed minimum benefits of variable products Policyholder dividend of participating products Annuitization option depending on interest rates level R Deguired capital ĸ Required capital Required capital is the portion of capital necessary to hold in excess of statutory policy reserves (excluding contingency reserves) to fulfil the insurance liability.
+Selective surrenders of fixed products when interest rates are increasing Selective surrenders of variable products depending on the account value level Guaranteed minimum benefits of variable products Policyholder dividend of participating products Annuitization option depending on interest rates level R Required capital Required capital is the portion of capital necessary to hold in excess of statutory policy reserves (excluding contingency reserves) to fulfil the insurance liability.
 Specifically it is defined as the capital required to additionally hold to meet both of "statutory minimum level (200% statutory solvency margin ratio)" and "internally required level for the purposes such as retaining certain credit rating".
-Risk free rates Investment yields on assets free of credit risks Risk neutral Economic scenarios used to derive time value of options and scenarios guarantees which are generated under risk neutral probability Т Time value and Value of options and guarantees can be broken into two intrinsic value components: intrinsic value and time value.
+Risk free rates Investment yields on assets free of credit risks Risk neutral Economic scenarios used to derive time value of options and scenarios guarantees which are generated under risk neutral probability Т Time value and intrinsic value Value of options and guarantees can be broken into two components: intrinsic value and time value.
 Intrinsic value generally refers to the value which could be obtained if the option were exercised at the time of the valuation.
 In context of MCEV, it is the value of options and guarantees calculated based on the conditions applied to certainty equivalent present value of future profits.
 Time value generally refers to the allowance for volatility of option value in the option term.
 In context of MCEV, it is the difference between the intrinsic value and the value of options and guarantees based on risk neutral scenarios.

-7. Disclaimer
+8. Disclaimer